In a word

 Science, math, and technology are all interesting because they solve problems based on (rigid) sets of rules.
 Magic (as a "technology"), still needs to follow rules, otherwise it's just deus-ex-machina arbitrary.
 Here's some of the arbitrary magic in this novel:

-- Shadows that don't respect light, mirrors that don't show reflection
+- Shadows that don't respect light, and mirrors that don't show reflection

-- Supposed "Ice" shields are actually magic (and you can scare its operators with symbols apparently, which wasn't a rule set up beforehand, so it had no payoff)
+- Supposed "invariant" shields are actually magic, and you can scare its operators with symbols apparently (which wasn't a rule set up beforehand, so it had no payoff)

 - Underwhelming, uncreative weapons

-- Shadow multiplier, aka "kaleidescope gun" (a very common video game mechanic)
+- Shadow multiplier, aka "kaleidescope gun" (a common video game mechanic)

-- Gun that corrodes guns (just guns... not spacesuits, nor explosives, nor pretty much everything that might exist on a space station...)
+- Gun that corrodes guns (just guns... not spacesuits, nor explosives, not itself, nor pretty much everything that might exist on a space station)

-- Cannon that explodes people into glass (glass cannon? hehe)
+- Cannon that explodes people into glass (glass cannon?)

 Speaking of cannons that explode organics on space vessels, why didn't the Kel just lead with that on the Fortress?
 There was a little blurb in the beginning about trying to take the Fortress intact, but there's a very real (and difficult) discussion to be had about the cost of invasion in terms of long-term casualties (Hiroshima, anybody?).
 I guess utilitarianism is completely shirked in the novel though....

 There's also quite a few unanswered questions:

 - Why would someone turn to heresy?
 What do they stand to gain?
 As far as I can tell, people become heretical just as a change of pace in their lives....